 In December, 1952, a dense fog descended over London, England, and suddenly people began dying.
 Over the course of five days, at least 4,000 people, and as many of 12,000, succumbed to breathing problems and approximately 150,000 were hospitalized.
 Thousands of animals also died.
-This disaster led to the Clean Air Act of 1956, but exactly how it happened has always been a london-fog-1952mystery.
+This disaster led to the Clean Air Act of 1956, but exactly how it happened has always been a mystery.
 The first suspect was coal smoke, but how did it interact with fog to become so deadly?

 Another country with serious air pollution is China.
 Of the world’s 20 most polluted cities, China has 16 of them, and the capital of Beijing often exceeds acceptable air standards by many times.
 So it’s not surprising that a series of laboratory experiments and atmospheric measurements in that country could provide an explanation.
 Texas A&M University researcher Renyi Zhang has recently released a statement: